SebastienCohendet/Extension-We-Share-Op/README.md

     * fr

 ## Install a Chrome Extension
-Get the sources codes and install it from Chrome in developper mode
+Get the sources codes and install it from Chrome in developper mode, with the Load unpacked (see https://developer.chrome.com/extensions/getstarted)

-## Build

-* Install packages needed to build the extension with NPM:
-    * `npm install --only=dev`
-* Then run the build command line:
-    * `npm run gulp build.packageAll`